carolitascl/delete-files-with-rm-to-trash/README.md

           echo "$item"
         fi
         if ! /bin/rm -f "$item" 2>/dev/null; then
-          echo "\nWarning: Failed to delete file '$item'" >&2
+          echo -e "\nWarning: Failed to delete file '$item'" >&2
           # If failed to delete original, delete the copied file from trash
           if /bin/rm -f "$final_name" 2>/dev/null; then
-            echo "\nWarning: File $final_name was deleted from the trash due to an error while deleting the original file" else
+            echo -e "\nWarning: File $final_name was deleted from the trash due to an error while deleting the original file" else
-            echo "\nWarning: Failed to delete the file $final_name from the trash due to an error removing the original file" >&2 fi
+            echo -e "\nWarning: Failed to delete the file $final_name from the trash due to an error removing the original file" >&2 fi
         else
-         echo "\nFile succesfully deleted" >&2
+         echo -e "\nFile succesfully deleted" >&2
         fi
       else
-        echo "\nWarning: Failed to copy file to trash before deleting it" >&2 fi
+        echo -e "\nWarning: Failed to copy file to trash before deleting it" >&2 fi
     fi
   done